polygon-software/python-visual-odometry/README.md

 - How can we use non-linear optimization-based approaches to solve for visual inertial fusion?

-# Chapter 17 - Visual inertial fusion
+# Chapter 17 - Event based vision
 @joelbarmettlerUZH
 [Lecture 14](http://rpg.ifi.uzh.ch/docs/teaching/2019/14_event_based_vision.pdf) Slides 1 - 72
 - What is a DVS and how does it work?